tinderjs/tinder-desktop/README.md

 This application was originally created by Github user [@mfkp] (https://github.com/mfkp) as [tinderplusplus](https://github.com/mfkp/tinderplusplus) and a big thank you is given to him for getting the project off the ground and running.

+#### Disclaimer ####

+The Tinder API is not officially documented, and as such, usage of tinder-desktop possibly violates the Tinder Terms of Service.
+Use this at your own risk.

 ### ISC License ###

 Copyright (c) 2015, VibraMedia, LLC